May 23: This interview segment I filmed with

 Nov 18: Honored to speak at the ‘RELX Group SDG Inspiration Day Amsterdam’ which explored the power of partnerships.
 RELX Group has been at the forefront of innovation in related areas. (photo credit: Minji Kwag)

 Jan 19: Honored to have made this website for Doaa Al Zamel – doaa.news.
+A Syrian refugee, she is one of 11 survivors of the 2014 Malta migrant shipwreck that killed approximately 500.

 Jan 19: At the United Nations Vienna to meet the young researchers of the study I reviewed: ‘Electoral reform in Haiti: Ensuring increased women’s participation.’
 SDG implementation.
 Congratulations to RAUN for a great conference!